 The arithmetic mean of a group of numbers is the technical term for the average of a group of numbers.
-This lesson with tell you how to compute the mean, give some examples and provide a quiz at the end so you can practice.
+This lesson will tell you how to compute the mean, give some examples and provide a quiz at the end so you can practice.

 Earning College Credit

 Did you know… We have over 200 college courses that prepare you to earn credit by exam that is accepted by over 1,500 colleges and universities.
 You can test out of the first two years of college and save thousands off your degree.
 Anyone can earn credit-by-exam regardless of age or education level.

 To learn more, visit our Earning Credit Page